THEIR STORIES. OUR LEGACY.

 Photo courtesy of Paulius Musteikis.

-Profile written by Molly J. Nortman, student coordinator of the Wisconsin Women Making History project.
+Profile written by Emma McClure and Molly J. Nortman, both former student coordinators of the Wisconsin Women Making History project.

 Special thanks to Rep. Hong for her participation.